 Operation Encompass helps police and schools work together to provide emotional and practical help for children.
 Police will inform the ‘key adult’ within school if they have been called to an incident of domestic abuse, where there are children in the household before registration the next day.

-SCHOOL TO INSERT LOCAL OPERATION ENCOMPASS INFORMATION/PROCEDURES ETC
+St Joseph’s is part of Operation Encompass.
+This means designated members of staff are named contacts for the police.
+The designated staff are contacted before the next day of school where an incident involving the police has occurred and the child/children were present.

 Appendix 6

 Indicators of vulnerability to radicalisation